Submitty/submitty.github.io/_docs/developer/google_summer_of_code/index.md

   - /developer/google_summer_of_code
 ---

+Submitty has applied for acceptance to
+[Google
-We are thrilled to announce that Submitty has been accepted to [Google Summer of Code (GSoC) 2024](https://summerofcode.withgoogle.com/).
+Summer of Code (GSoC) 2025](https://summerofcode.withgoogle.com/).
 Project reports from participants in previous summers are linked below.

+[comment]: <> We are thrilled to announce that Submitty has been accepted to [Google
+[comment]: <> Summer of Code (GSoC) 2024](https://summerofcode.withgoogle.com/).
+[comment]: <> Project reports from participants in previous summers are linked
+[comment]: <> below.

 <center>
 <a href="https://summerofcode.withgoogle.com"><img src="/images/GSoC-Vertical.png" width="250px"></a>
 </center>

 [comment]: <> _NOTE: The organizations selected for Summer 2024 Google Summer of

-[comment]: <> Code will be announced in late February.
-The instructions below
-[comment]: <> are from 2023 and will be updated if Submitty is accepted!_
+_NOTE: The organizations selected for Summer 2025 Google Summer of Code will be announced in late February.
+The instructions below are from 2024 and will be updated if Submitty is accepted!_

-## How to Apply to Submitty for Google Summer of Code 2024
+## How to Apply to Submitty for Google Summer of Code 2025

 1. Read the GSOC information for contributors to confirm your eligibility: